-HANDLING STAFF MATTERS
+19. HANDLING STAFF MATTERS

-- a A matter personal to a member of staff that is being considered by a meeting of the GDPR & Staffing Committee is subject to standing order 12. - b Subject to the Council's policies regarding the handling of performance, capability and disciplinary matters, the Council's most senior staff member shall contact the Chairperson of the GDPR & Staffing Committee or in their absence the Vice Chairperson of the GDPR & Staffing Committee, in respect of an informal or formal matter and this shall be reported back and progressed by resolution of the GDPR & Staffing Committee in accordance with its terms of reference. - The Chairperson of the GDPR & Staffing Committee or in their absence, the Vice-Chairperson, shall, upon a resolution, conduct a review of the performance and annual appraisal of the work of the member of staff's job specification.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the GDPR & Staffing Committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff or other members of staff shall contact the Chairperson of the GDPR & Staffing Committee or in their absence, the Vice-Chairperson of the GDPR & Staffing Committee, in respect of an informal, or formal, grievance matter, and this matter shall be reported back and progressed by resolution of the GDPR & Staffing Committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by an employee relates to the Chairperson or Vice-Chairperson of Full Council, or any sub-committee, this shall be communicated to another member of the GDPR & Staffing Committee, which shall be reported back and progressed by resolution of the Councils Grievance and Disciplinary Policy and Procedures. - f Any persons responsible for all or part of the management of staff, shall treat as confidential, the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters.
-In accordance with standing order 12(a), persons with line management responsibilities shall have access to staff records referred to in standing order 20(g).
+- a A matter personal to a member of staff that is being considered by a meeting of the Staffing Committee is subject to standing order 11. - Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chair of the Staffing Committee or, if they are not available, the Vice-Chair (if there is one) of the Staffing Committee of absence occasioned by illness or other reason and that person shall report such absence to the Staffing Committee at its next meeting. - c The Chair of the Staffing Committee or in their absence, the Vice-Chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of Clerk / RFO.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Staffing Committee.

+- d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff or other members of staff shall contact the Chair of the Staffing Committe or in their absence, the vice-chair of the Staffing Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of Staffing Committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by Clerk / RFO relates to the chair or vice-chair of the Staffing Committee, this shall be communicated to another member of the Staffing Committee, which shall be reported back and progressed by resolution of Staffing Committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), the council will identify two persons with line management responsibilities who may have access to staff records referred to in standing order 19(f).